JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

 (head -n 1 output.csv && tail -n +2 output.csv | sort -t, -k$num_columns -n | uniq) > sorted_unique_output.csv
 '''

 (2) Secondly, the user could secure copy the output.csv file, then use google colab to show tables and plot.
-The secure copy command should be run in your terminal (not logged into Argonne's computation system) as the following: 'scp <user>@<computation_address>:~/path/to/your/output.csv \path\on\local\computer'.
-For example, as secure copy command could look like: 'scp weaverr@polaris.alcf.anl.gov:~/data_dir/DeepTTC-testing/Output/finished_EXP060/output.csv \Users\rylie\Argonne\HPO'.
+The secure copy command should be run in your terminal (not logged into Argonne's computation system) as the following: ``scp <user>@<computation_address>:~/path/to/your/output.csv \path\on\local\computer``.
+For example, as secure copy command could look like: ``scp weaverr@polaris.alcf.anl.gov:~/data_dir/DeepTTC-testing/Output/finished_EXP060/output.csv \Users\rylie\Argonne\HPO``.
 Note that this assumes the user is using Unix.
-If running a Unix-like system on Windows, the command will look like 'scp <user>@<computation_address>:~/path/to/your/output.csv /c/Users/username/Path/On/Local/Computer
+If running a Unix-like system on Windows, the command will look like ``scp <user>@<computation_address>:~/path/to/your/output.csv /c/Users/username/Path/On/Local/Computer``.
-'.

 Once the file is secure copied to your local computer, it can be loaded into and used in google colab.
 A generalizable, plug-and-play colab file is being made for easy use.
 Until then, this example file can be copied and altered: https://colab.research.google.com/drive/1zhn6aiwaFluAQ0CT_2VkNliOs0u0r-N1?usp=sharing